ugonnaagwu/practicechangeremote/Week 3/HTTP Request.md

 **What is an Http Request**

 This is a message sent from the client to the server to trigger some action on the server which typically results in an Http Response from the server to the client.
-An Http request is asynchronous meaning it doesn&#39;t have to stop the flow of the program making the request, after a request is sent the program proceeds normally without waiting for a response.
+An Http request is asynchronous meaning it doesn't have to stop the flow of the program making the request, after a request is sent the program proceeds normally without waiting for a response.

 **Types of requests**